 Khusrau II had promised concessions to Maurice in exchange for his support - this was enough to keep the peace between Persia and Byzantium for over a decade.
 Maurice even apologised when his allies the Ghassanid Arabs dared to raid Persian territory.
 It was widely believed that Khusrau became a Christian: certainly his wife Shirin did (and he was even, improbably, supposed to have also married Maria, Maurice's daughter).
 He stayed a Zoroastrian, and built fire temples, but was certainly sympathetic to Christianity.

 Not only was there trouble from the Ghassanids (see above), but also with Persia's old allies, the Lakhmids.
 In 602 Khusrau II ended Lakhmid independence, had their Christian king Nu'man put in prison (where he died), and imposed direct Sasanian rule on their former territory.
 We don't really know why.
 It was a costly mistake.
-Without the Lakhmid buffer, desert Arabs could raid Iraq with impunity - and did so.
+Without an effective Lakhmid buffer, desert Arabs could raid Iraq with impunity - and did so.
 A force made up of different Bedouin tribes faced the Persians in the battle of Dhu Qar (between 604 and 611, exact date unknown), and thrashed them.
 The Arab tribes began to realise how strong they could be if they stuck together.
 The historian al-Tabari quotes Muhammad as saying:

 War with Byzantium (604)